MrCCampbell/milestone-project-2/README.md

 - Git committed "Adjustment to Google map API."
 - Added width and height for API.
 - Git committed "Added width and height for API."
+- Added cards to app section of the site.
+- Git committed "Added cards to app section of the site."

 ### Credits